kimgoetzke/procedural-generation-2/README.md

       changes over great distances and inter-chunk biome changes without reducing generation performance
 - Object generation:
     - Uses a basic A* pathfinding algorithm implementation to generate paths crossing multiple chunks
+    - Generates 3 modular building types - each allowing for different door locations, and window/roofs styles - in settled areas along paths
     - Uses the wave function collapse algorithm to generate additional decorative objects such as trees, ruins, stones, etc.
     - Supports multi-tile objects and connected objects, the rules for which are expressed in `.ron` files -